Considered one of the most beautiful secluded beaches in Southern Sardinia, Is Arenas Biancas is indeed a special place.

 DON’T GO WHEN IT’S WINDY – Such a sandy place is not the best when the wind blows, making sand fly everywhere, literally!

-RESPECT THE LAW – The sand dunes at Is Arenas Biancas and in all other places in Sardinia are protected.
-There are signs suggesting that transit on the dunes is forbidden and there are rangers walking along the beach with a whistle to stop people trespassing.
+RESPECT THE LAW – Sand dunes at Is Arenas Biancas and in all other places in Sardinia are protected.
+There are signs that transit on the dunes is forbidden.
+Rangers walk along the beach with a whistle to stop people trespassing.
 Some still do, and if caught they get a fine up to €180.
-Similarly, remember that stealing sand, shells, pebbles and stones is forbidden in Sardinia and if caught you may get a fine.
+Stealing sand, shells, pebbles and stones is forbidden in Sardinia and fined.
 Make sure to read my post about Sardinian sand theft here.

-FIND YOUR PERFECT SPOT – Is Arenas Biancas is a massive, long beach and if you continue walking along the shore from the parking lot you will find a spot that is not crowded, even during the most crowded months.
+FIND YOUR PERFECT SPOT – Is Arenas Biancas is a massive, long beach.
+If you continue walking along the shore from the parking lot you will find a spot that is not crowded, even during the most crowded months.

 DON’T LEAVE GARBAGE – There are garbage bins in the parking lot, but depending on where you stay on the beach there are none.
 Don’t leave garbage on the beach and remember that we recycle in Sardinia!

 CALA ZAFFERANO – This marveluos small cove is only accessible in the summer months – July, August and September, by boat from Porto Tramatzu.
-It’s part of a military base, so while you are welcome to swim in the cove, in theory it is forbidden to get to shore and the Coast Guard patrols the area.
+It’s part of a military base.
+You can swim in the cove, but can’t normally get to shore and the Coast Guard patrols the area.
 However, they typically tolerate people getting down to shore and walking along the beach.
-Planting umbrellas, however, is strictly prohibited.
+You can’t plant umbrellas.

 The closest small town to Is Arenas is Teulada, a rather plain village where, however, you will find a few good accommodation options.
 When I visited, I stayed at S’Attobiu, a small guest house with lovely rooms and wonderful hosts.
 You can book it here.
 The best restaurant in town is Da Stefano – make sure to book in advance.